boxiangliu/sinib/README.md

 Sum of Independent Non-Identical Binomial Random Variables

 ## Description
-Density, distribution function, quantile function and random generation for the sum of independent non-identical	binomial distribution with parameters `size` and `prob`.
+Density function, distribution function, quantile function and random number generation for the sum of independent non-identical	binomial distribution with parameters `size` and `prob`.

 ## Installation
 In R console, type